 Alternatives For Wood

-Wood remains the standard for structural porch elements like posts and columns and for highly visible decorative elements like fretwork around the landing.
+Wood remains the standard for structural porch elements like posts, columns, and for highly visible decorative elements like fretwork around the landing.
 But even old-growth and rot-resistant woods like mahogany and cedar require maintenance, especially when they are weathering in extreme climates.
-Some acceptable alternatives:
+Here are some acceptable alternatives:

-- Polyurethanes are high-density thermoplastics made in molds.
-For decorative and non structural elements like corbels, they offer real advantages over wood.
+- Polyurethane is a high-density thermoplastic made into molds.
+For decorative and non-structural elements like corbels, they offer real advantages over wood.
 They can be cut and shaped (even shaved!) easily, and once painted, won't shrink or swell.